 Spinach: There’s a reason why Pop-Eye seems to have muscles the size of hills after eating spinach.

 This green leafy vegetable contains high levels of folate and iron.

 Many studies show that having low reserves of iron makes you more likely to suffer from hair loss.
 Just be careful to not get an iron overload if you eat supplements.

-Lentils: A good food for hair growth for vegetarians, who might worry about not getting enough iron through their diet, is lentils.
+Lentils: A good food for healthier hair growth, especially vegetarians, who might worry about not getting enough iron through their diet, is lentils.
 They provide a much-needed source for iron rich protein.
 The structure of the hair is formed by keratin, which is basically hardened proteins.
 If you do not have enough protein in your diet, keratin cannot be formed and your hair will be weaker as well as grow slower.

-Pork Tenderloin: Notice that I did not say bacon!
+Pork Tenderloin: Notice that we didn’t say bacon!
 Pork tenderloin has high levels of B vitamins like B6, B12 and folate.
-These vitamins helps creating red blood cells, and transport oxygen and nutrients to all parts of your body, including your scalp.
+These vitamins helps create red blood cells and transport oxygen and nutrients to all parts of your body, including your scalp.
 If you don’t like pork, you can also get your dosage of B vitamins from wild salmon, beans, chicken or eggs.

-Eating a balanced amount of these foods that promote hair growth, cooked in a healthy way, will make a difference.
+Eating a balanced amount of these foods that promote hair growth, cooked in a healthy way, can make a big difference.
 If you eat well, your skin, body and hair will thank you for it.